 As previously mentioned, behavioral changes that lead to new experiences are amongst the most powerful methods for bringing about change in cognitions.
 By restricting your time in bed and building your sleep drive, you will strengthen the forces that make you sleep, so they are stronger than the forces that keep you awake.
-Sleep restriction aims to get you to experience what it's like to sleep without worrying about it.
-You gain confidence in your body's ability to go to sleep on its own without you having to think about it all.

-Some examples of rules for stimulus control:
+Some rules for stimulus control: